Asifa06/Interview_Project/README.md

 QA Interview Project – Movie Reviews Application
 📌 Overview
-This project is part of the KMBAL QA Engineer pre-interview test.
+This project is part of the pre-interview test.
 It is a test automation framework built to validate the functionalities of a Movie Reviews application.
 The tests cover UI layers using BDD principles.

 🚀 Tech Stack Used
 Java 23